Clyn-Mawr Cottages – Blaenau Gwent Rows

 The Tenders for the Cottages at Clyn Mawr.

-On Monday 25th of August 1873, tenders were put out for the building of the cottages on the (as seen in the main featured image above).
-The start of the building went ahead late 1873 early 1874.
+On Monday 25th of August 1873, tenders were put out for the building of the cottages on the (as seen left).
+The start of the building of the cottages went ahead late 1873 early 1874.

 The Rose Heyworth Colliery Sinking.